ShaneBonkowski/shane-bonkowski-dot-com/documentation/newsletter-documentation/README.md

 This setup is simple, reliable, and keeps the content subscription-friendly without additional compliance overhead.

+## Adding new data types

+In the future, if there is ever new data types outside of `content-box-data.ts` and `comic-data.ts`, there will likely need to be updates to `src/scripts/generate-rss.ts` so that the rss feed still gets automatically updated when new content is created.

 ## Developer Notes

 To generate the RSS feed locally without rebuilding the whole site: